WilleamM/FindmyVibe/user_stories.md

   7.)
 As a fan of this certain artist, I want to listen to their songs so that I can make sure I listen to them all.

   8.)
-As a fan of this certain album, I want to listen to the other songs of the album to get the full experience of the album
+As a fan of this certain album, I want to listen to the other songs of the album to get the full experience of the album.

   9.)
+As an admin, I want to cater the trending page in order to include the most highly reviewed and listened to music.

   10.)
+As an admin, I want to be able to

   11.)